 I’ve created sample invoice template on JsFiddle which you can use as a bootstrap (or for learning purposes) but keep in mind, it’s totally possible to create one from scratch.
 Templates must be written in HTML/CSS, variables are injected via popular KnockoutJS library.
-If you are not familiar with KnockoutJS, check my JsFiddle example to see how it is done (pay attention to
+If you are not familiar with KnockoutJS, check my JsFiddle example to see how it is done (pay attention to data-bind attributes)

 Once you are happy with your template in JsFiddle, add it to Manager.

-HTML Templates (you might need to enable it by clicking on
+Go to Settings tab and click HTML Templates (you might need to enable it by clicking on Customize button)

-New HTML Templatebutton to create new template.
+Click New HTML Template button to create new template.

-- Then view the invoice.
+Then view the invoice.

 The invoice looks similar to default theme but that is just because I’m not creative enough.
 With HTML/CSS you can really create anything.

 Regarding logo or any other images you want to put on your template, upload them to imgur.com and use HTML code to load the image from imgur.com.
 In future, there will be variable for business logo uploaded to Manager too.